AD4Noobs/site/content/how_to_use_active_directory/active_directory_users_and_computers/default_objects/_index.md

 {{% notice warning %}}
 It's not recommended to let users add their own computer to the Domain.
 Best Practices is to set the `ms-DS-MachineAccountQuota` to `0`.
 When a user adds a PC to the Domain using it's own account several privileges are added to the computer object, such as a `GenericAll` ACE.
 You should also not be using a account that has (domain/enterprise) Administrative rights in the Domain.
 The recommended way is to create a account whose sole purpose is to join Computers to the Domain.
 This account should not be part of any administative groups and only get specific delegation rights (`Create Computer objects`) on the OU that will be used to house new computers temporally.
 The computers should be manually moved to the correct OU.
 This allows you to create a OU that locks down any (potentially) unknown computer that gets added to the Domain in the edge case that this dedicated account gets compromised.
 {{% /notice %}}

-### Users

-This is the default OU new users added to the Domain will end up.
-When you use ADUC you can create a user in a spefic OU, but there are acctully other ways to create a AD user.
-Like the PowerShell command `New-ADUser` or the older NET command `NET USER`.
-In the case of `NET USER` you [can't choose which OU](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/cc771865(v=ws.11)) a user is added to.

-You can update the default location using a tool called [Redirusr](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/cc771655(v=ws.11)).

-{{% notice info %}}
-The `NET USER` command is often time used by Attackers to create a backdoor account and a stabilise some form of persistance in a environment.
-Meaning if you change the default Users OU to a location where no user should ever be created you could use this as a indication of 'Something has gone wrong' (indication of potential comprise), especially if this user also gets added to high privileges groups such as Domain Admin.
-You can even take this a step further and lockdown users that are added to this OU with GPO's, removing default privileges that are normally present for users.
-{{% /notice %}}

 ### Domain Controllers